BrunoMCBraga/Reversing-Resources/Debuggers/WinDbg.md

 More cases can be found under the "Magic debug values" section on: https://en.wikipedia.org/wiki/Magic_number_(programming).

 ## Address Ranges
 There is a whole page dedicated to this topic here: https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/address-and-address-range-syntax.
-However, i tend to rely one:
+However, i tend to rely on:
 * Explicit: u [first_address] [last_address]-> disassembles whatever is between the aforementioned addresses.
 * Implicit: dd [address] L[number_of_units]-> prints number_of_units dwords starting at address.
 If i used db, you would get the same number of units but bytes, not words (dd understands dwords while db understands bytes).